 The eclectic and diverse musical harmonists have been playing to sold-out audiences and racking up Grammies ever since they broke out into the music scene in the 1970s.

-Tickets are still available for the show and it should be fun, with a collection of tunes from their massive catalog that will please most everyone, said Janis Siegel, a founding member of the band.
+and it should be fun, with a collection of tunes from their massive catalog that will please most everyone, said Janis Siegel, a founding member of the band.

 "It's going to be a mixture of things from different albums," Siegel said in an interview.
 "We put together the set list right before the show and we do it based on what we think the audience is going to want to hear."